alrichardbollans/spatial-preposition-annotation-tool/README.md

 Running this will add annotations to the annotation list csv in /outputs/.

+### Instructions for Subjects

+The aim of this tool is to collect data on how people use spatial prepositions.

+Spatial prepositions are words or phrases like ‘in’, ‘on’, ‘above’, ‘to the right of’ etc..

+In general they specify a (spatial) relation between two objects e.g. ‘the bike *to the left of* the house’.

+#### Some Important Terminology

+The ‘figure’ is the object whose location is to be determined while the ‘ground’ is an object which is used as a point of reference or landmark.
+In general the structure of such phrases is: [Figure]+[Preposition]+[Ground].
+So in the above example the bike is the figure and the house is the ground.

+#### Note On Lag
+Currently when the mouse hovers near a dense cluster of objects this uses a lot of processing power and causes the game to lag.

 #### Interface

 * Left click selects an object in tasks where user only selects one object.
 Else: